projf/display_controller/README.md

 * **[display_timings](hdl/display_timings.v)** - generates display timings, including horizontal and vertical sync
 * **[dvi_generator](hdl/dvi_generator.v)** - uses `serializer_10to1` and `tmds_encode_dvi` to generate a DVI signal
 * **[serializer_10to1](hdl/serializer_10to1.v)** - serializes the 10-bit TMDS data (includes Xilinx OSERDESE2)
-* **[test_card](hdl/test_card.v)** - generates a video test card based on provided resolution
 * **[tmds_encoder_dvi](hdl/tmds_encoder_dvi.v)** - encodes 8-bit per colour into 10-bit TMDS values for DVI

-You also need a _top_ module to operate the display controller; the project includes [demo](hdl/demo) versions for different display interfaces.
+You need a _top_ module to operate the display controller; the project includes [demo](hdl/demo) versions for different display interfaces.
 When performing TMDS encoding on FPGA, the top module makes use of the Xilinx OBUFDS buffer to generate the differential output.
+See [Demos](#demos) for details.

 ### Module Parameters